Projects per year

 Personal Statement

-My teaching reflects my research interests in constitutional and administrative law (with a recent focus on the constitutional law and politics of devolution), history (in particular the history of the political constitution), and theory (with an interest in the many, varied but scattered contributions by Hannah Arendt to legal debate).
+My teaching reflects my research interests in constitutional and administrative law (with a focus on devolution and constitutional law in the UK and on Scotland's constitutional future), history (in particular the history of the UK's so-called political constitution), and theory (with an interest in the many, varied but scattered contributions by Hannah Arendt to legal debate).
 I would be delighted to hear from potential PhD students with interests in any of these (or other public law) areas.

 Teaching Interests